julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 This meant that **men were sometimes restricted — fully or conditionally — from specific plants**, especially those linked to fertility, blood, birth, or land continuity.

-Below is a **documented list of herbs** where male restriction appears repeatedly across sources.

 ---
 ## Important Clarification